 Be sure to check here for special Insider’s deals on your getaway, too.

-At this posh Glen Ellen sneakaway, owner-executive chef Khambay Porterkhamsy caters to romantic, ravenous clientele, in a luxury bed-and-breakfast setting of ten rooms or two private cottages in a garden area.
-Part of the appeal is the amenities of fine linens and bathrobes, soaking tubs, fireplaces and private patios in some rooms, plus access to a steamy hot tub.
+At this posh Glen Ellen sneakaway, owner-executive chef Khambay Porterkhamsy caters to romantic, ravenous clientele, in a luxury bed-and-breakfast setting with 10 rooms or two private cottages in a garden area.
+Part of the appeal is amenities like fine linens and bathrobes, soaking tubs, fireplaces and private patios in some rooms, plus access to a steamy hot tub.
 Be sure to add in a couple’s massage, either Swedish, firm, or a hands-on treatment where you learn how to massage each other, led by the inn’s therapist.

 5131 Warm Springs Road, Glen Ellen, 707-996-5131